 Oral medications are notoriously ineffective, unless you count the side effects that can occur; in which case they can be considered most effective, though not exactly delivering the kinds of effects anyone was looking for.
 These side effects are often as bad as (or worse than) the fungus problem you are trying to eliminate.

 Outside of oral medications, what options are out there?
 You are always going to see the endless array of creams and lotions being sold all over the internet and handed out by doctors with no better solution to offer.
 Problem is, they can’t effectively penetrate the nail.
 So they don’t work.
 Besides, who wants to deal with goopy toes and wet socks all the time?
 Seriously.

 Ultimately, to eliminate toenail fungus, the treatment must target beneath the surface of the nail, where the infection has taken up residence.
-Targeting the fungus with the right techonology is our best method for erradicating nail fungus.
+Targeting the fungus with the right technology is our best method for eradicating nail fungus.

 What IS Toenail Fungus?
 And What Are Its Symptoms?